SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 **Candidate:**
 If the sample isn’t representative, the conclusions we draw might not apply to the population.
 For example, if only one department in the company is surveyed, the results might not reflect overall employee satisfaction.

+**Interviewer:** What are the different types of sampling methods?

+**Candidate:**
+There are two main types of sampling methods:

+1. **Probability Sampling**: This method ensures that every member of the population has a known, non-zero chance of being selected.
+Some common types include:
+   - **Simple Random Sampling**: Every individual has an equal chance of being selected.
+   - **Stratified Sampling**: The population is divided into groups (strata) based on certain characteristics, and then random samples are taken from each stratum.
+   - **Systematic Sampling**: Every nth individual from a list is selected.
+   - **Cluster Sampling**: The population is divided into clusters, and a random sample of clusters is selected, then all individuals within those clusters are surveyed.

+2. **Non-Probability Sampling**: This method doesn't guarantee that every individual has a chance of being selected.
+It’s often used in exploratory research.
+Some types include:
+   - **Convenience Sampling**: Choosing individuals who are easiest to reach or contact.
+   - **Judgmental (or Purposive) Sampling**: The researcher selects the sample based on their judgment or expertise.
+   - **Snowball Sampling**: Existing participants refer new participants, which is useful for hard-to-reach populations.
 ---